m760622/SwiftUI-Mixtape-Player/README.md

 including dealing with files in iOS and the app sandbox, persisting data using CoreData, and building user interfaces with SwiftUI.

 ### Future Features/Improvements:
-Theres a number of features and improvements to make that I hope to implement sometime like, a seeking bar to scrub through songs, support for album covers, and storing mixtapes and songs more efficiently.
+Theres a number of features and improvements to make that I hope to implement sometime like, a seeking bar to scrub through songs, control playback with control center and lock screen, support for album covers, and storing mixtapes and songs more efficiently.